thomasthetechengine/crestron-home-assistant/README.md

 Edit configuration.json to match your Home Assistant server, and your Crestron Controller

+There is no need to point Crestron or Home Assistant to this web server, the only IP addresses that need to be entered are in `configuration.json`, everything is able to talk over different subnets, providing there is an accessible route between them.

 Install all the packages in package.json

 Navigate to the directory via Terminal (Or command prompt for windows)